dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 **Pricing Model** The price setting algorithm.
 A fair and transparent AI system that computes the price of any consumption or trade based on a personalized comprehensive analysis of the factors involved.

-**Ambient Attribution** The disperal of revenue algorithm.
+**Ambient Attribution** The dispersal of revenue algorithm.
 A fair and transparent AI system that allocates payments to contributors within the Innovation Network based on a comprehensive analysis of their involvement in generating the payment.